How To Use The Train In China

 Apps

-I would have a tendency to book in advance rather than go to a ticket office as then you are guaranteed a ticket.
-Once you buy it is linked to your passport so you don’t need a physical ticket and so the process is really easy.
+I would have a tendency to book in advance rather than go to a ticket office, as then you are guaranteed a ticket.
+Once you buy it is linked to your passport, so you don’t need a physical ticket, and so the process is really easy.

 Getting a train in China

 Most train stations in China are massive and have a lot of amenities.
-It can be a little confusing as some have multiple floors but the signs are usually in Chinese and English.
+It can be a little confusing as some have multiple floors, but the signs are usually in Chinese and English.

 Once through security, you can check the departure board for your train number and gate – this will also be on your app if you used this method.

 Sometimes there are gates on opposite sides of the waiting area.
-These lead to the same place but different areas of the train so try to check which side corresponds with your ticket so you don’t have to walk the length of the platform.
+These lead to the same place but different areas of the train, so try to check which side corresponds with your ticket so you don’t have to walk the length of the platform.

 There are usually restaurants, coffee shops and mini markets in the stations so you can get food and snacks for your journey.
-If you have time to spare then I would head to one of the comfy-looking massage chairs that are dotted around most stations.
+If you have time to spare, then I would head to one of the comfy-looking massage chairs that are dotted around most stations.
 For a small fee, you can get a massage whilst you wait.

-Pay attention to the gate, boarding starts about 15 minutes before departure you will see when it is time to board as the destination light turns green and there is a huge queue to get through security.
-As a foreigner be aware that you can’t use the normal machines to get through these boarding gates.
+As a foreigner, be aware that you can’t use the normal machines to get through these boarding gates.
 Look at the line and go to the side where there is a person at the gate they will assist you to get through.
-This lane is usually for foreigners, people with actual tickets families etc. Just hand them your passport and you will be good to go.
+This lane is usually for foreigners, people with actual tickets, families, etc. Just hand them your passport, and you will be good to go.

 Boarding and getting on and off the train are always a bit chaotic as it moves quite fast but efficiently.